tmyVvit/LeetCode/README.md

  > An easy problem.
 Need to find the maximum average contiguous subarray of given length.
 And what I need to do is to traverse the array in order and store the sum max k-length subarray `maxTotal` and the sum of current k-length subarray `currentSum + nums[i] - nums[i-k]`.

+8. Set Mismatch
+ > Just need to traverse the array to find the duplicate number.
+And then using the correct sum and the current sum to find the difference between duplicate and missing number.